philltran/message_private/README.md

 configuration.
 When enabled, the module will provide a new message type "Private Message" and a Message Private View.

+Email notifications are sent using message_notify module to users referenced by the field_message_user_ref field and for all group members of the groups referenced by field_message_groups_ref if using message_private_og.
+Users can disable email notifications using the checkbox field field_private_message_notify attached to the user entity, on their profile.

 When using the Message Private OG sub-module, the Group Messages display has a contextual filter which filters by group ID of the logged in user.
 This is developed taking into account that a content type called "Group" exists for all